squishy-scsi/squishy/docs/web/index.md

 | Standalone            | No<sup>3</sup> | Yes            | Yes     | Yes                |
 | Cost                  | ?              | ~50USD         | ~98USD  | ~45USD<sup>4</sup> |

-**1:** RaSCSI allows you to write Linux userspace software via an API.
+**1:** PiSCSI allows you to write Linux userspace software via an API.

 **2:** The adapter board is Open Source, but the main compute element is not.

 **3:** Squishy requires USB power for operation, therefore it is considered to always be tethered.

-**4:** This includes only the RaSCSI interface itself, and not the needed RaspberryPi SOM as well.
+**4:** This includes only the PiSCSI interface itself, and not the needed RaspberryPi SOM as well.

 ## Community